nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific student from a module in TAB3
+1. User requests to delete a specific student from a module in system
-2. TAB3 deletes the student from the module
+2. System deletes the student from the module

    Use case ends.

 **Extensions**

 * 1a.
 Student's ID is not found.
     * 1a1.
-TAB3 shows an error message.
+System shows an error message.

       Use case ends.
 * 1b.
 Module is not found.
     * 1b1.
-TAB3 shows an error message.
+System shows an error message.

       Use case ends.